VETuner Open App →

 MAP Sensor

-Checks the manifold air pressure sensor while the engine is cranking.
+Checks the manifold air pressure sensor in three phases:

 If the throttle is open during cranking (detected from TPS), high MAP is expected, and the check is suppressed to avoid false positives.